 847 nodes visited.
 412 KB of packet data read.
 2.1 TB skipped entirely.
 38 milliseconds.

 Query performance scales with the specificity of the question, not the size of the capture.
-The same query against 100 EB visits the same number of QAT nodes as the same query against 1 GB.
+The same query against 32 EB visits approximately the same number of QAT nodes as the same query against 1 GB.

 Query Results Are Virtual PCAP Files